 COURSE CRITERIA

-Teachers will provide students with a criteria sheet of course expectations on the first day of classes.
-Course Criteria Sheets will also be available to parents on Curriculum Night on September 18, 2013 @6:30 PM.
+Teachers will provide students with a Criteria Sheet of course expectations on the first day of classes.
+Course Criteria Sheets will also be available to parents on Curriculum Night on September 16, 2015 at 6:30 PM.

 CUSTODIAL REQUESTS